 Install WordPress and set up login credentials

-We’ve now completed the entire necessary backend set up for a WordPress.
+We’ve now completed the entire necessary backend setup for WordPress.
 Let’s proceed with installing the WordPress CMS in our favorite web browser.

-Access the domain name in chrome or whatever the browser you’ve:
+Access the domain name in chrome or whatever browser you’ve:

 http://www.your-domain-name.com